 Relay interpreting in Zoom

 The recent Zoom update of the interpretation channel system allows a smoother interaction between speakers of different languages.
 To use this function, first make sure everyone has the latest version of Zoom.
 There are now 2 interpretation buttons: “Listening in” and “Speaking to”.
+Only the interpreters see these buttons.
+Everyone else can only choose one language.
 This explanation will use the example of a meeting with two language channels, French and Spanish.
 Warning: It sounds harder than it is.

 Instructions for interpreters and hosts: When you use Zoom with interpretation, the participants listening through the various language channels can be heard in the main room when they speak, but not in their language room.
 The interpreters hear everything from the main room.
 The interpreters can only be heard in the French (or Spanish) channel.
 The people in the French (or Spanish) channel cannot hear each other.